What is ODHH? What does the staff do? How can we help you?

 Wisconsin Interpreting and Transliterating Assessment The assessment provides candidates with an individual assessment of interpreting and transliteration skills, supporting professional growth; whereas providing consumers with a measure of the interpreters skills in terms of providing communication access.

-Contact Us There are five regional offices in Wisconsin.
+Contact Us There are four regional offices in Wisconsin.

 Can't find what you are looking for?
 Please let us know how our website can better serve your needs.
 Send us your comments.